Employees of the Astrochemical Research Laboratory of UrFU Started Assembling the Second Ultra-High Vacuum Cryogenic Unit

 Ural Federal University has a laboratory that has no analogues in Russia.
 It conducts unique laboratory experiments on the spectroscopy of supercooled analogues of interstellar ice.
 The results of these studies are published in leading international scientific journals.
 Similar laboratories exist in Europe, the USA and Japan.

-Monitoring the planet's ecosystem has become easier: scientists have created a neural network to determine carbon in seas and oceans
+It has become easier to monitor the planet's ecosystem: scientists have created a neural network to determine carbon in seas and oceans

 Is the cat alive?: Tomsk scientists "rewrote" the Schrödinger equation